DonnyRZ/whisper-app/README.md

 # Indonesian Speech-to-Text with Whisper

 This project provides an optimized setup for transcribing Indonesian audio files using OpenAI's Whisper speech recognition model.
+It includes both a command-line interface and a web-based interface for easy use.

 ## System Requirements

 - Python 3.9.9
 - CUDA-capable GPU (recommended for faster processing)
 - ffmpeg (for audio processing)
-- At least 1GB VRAM for the "base" model
+- At least 2GB VRAM for the "small" model (default)

 ## Setup Instructions